 Commonly Asked Questions

-Why does potato salad get watery?
+Why does the potato salad appear watery?

-What can I use to make the potato salad without mayo?
+What can I use to substitute mayo?